A Welcoming Florida Road Trip

-If you visit Spanish Springs, the northerly most square, there are multiple shops and restaurants.
-We would recommend the Americana or McCall’s for lunch or dinner.
+If you visit the oldest square Spanish Springs, the northerly most square, there are multiple shops and restaurants.
+We would recommend the Amerikanos or McCall’s for lunch or dinner.

 Brownwood, the southerly most Square, has a new seafood restaurant called Blue Fin Grill which is a little more upscale.
 Don’t forget Scooples for ice cream and Primo Italian Steakhouse for pasta.

 We consider The Villages an attraction and a fun day trip in Florida because of the community spirit, an atmosphere of unity, activities abounding, and impeccably manicured streets.
 We have never seen a community so universally friendly!